isc-projects/stork/backend/cmd/stork-tool/README.md

 backend/server/database/migrations directory.

 This program prompts for the database user password.
-It is possible to set the password in the STORK_TOOL_DB_PASSWORD in which case the user won't be prompted.
+It is possible to set the password in the STORK_DATABASE_PASSWORD in which case the user won't be prompted.
 This is particularly useful for testing purposes.